-Forgetting names and faces is a common theme with Dementia patients.
-My Mother is currently dealing with memory loss.
-Names are slow to come and some faces are not as readily remembered.
+Forgetting names and faces is a common issue with Dementia patients.
+My Mother had severe memory loss.
+Names were slow to come and some faces were not as readily remembered.

-To help Mom remember faces and family member names, I crafted a photo book for her as a Christmas gift.
-The process was not difficult or too time consuming.
+To help Mom remember faces and family member names, I crafted a photo book for her as a gift.
+The process was not difficult or very time consuming.
 I kept it simple to reduce visual confusion.
-The focus of the Photo Album is the faces and names of loved ones.
+The focus of the Photo Album was our family, the faces and names of loved ones.

 The Album Itself

 It is important to keep the living space of a Dementia patient free of clutter.
 It helps them function more effectively and provides fewer visual distractions.
 With this idea in mind, I chose a smaller album for my project.
-It will fit nicely in a small space.
-With a larger album, I could use several photos on one page, but chose to keep it simple and place one photo on each page.
-One picture per page also allowed me the space to write names in the margins.
+It will fit nicely into a small space.
+With a larger album, it was possible to use several photos on one page, but I chose to keep it simple and place one photo on each page.
+One picture per page allowed me the space to write names above or below the pictures.

 Beginning Your Album

 The most difficult and time-consuming part of this project is gathering the photos.
 Digging through boxes of photos can be a project of its own.
-After finding the photos, select the order you desire to glue them in your Album.
+After finding the photos, select the order for glueing them into your Album.
 If you prefer, spread your selected photos out on the table and choose pictures as you go.

-You might like to post a special picture on that first page.
-Using photos with the patient and family members together can be an effective way to express the special relationship of those individuals.
-I selected a favorite picture of myself and my Mother for that first picture.
+Post a special picture on that first page.
+Using photos with the person and family members together can be an effective way to express the special relationship of those individuals.
+I selected a favorite picture of Mom amd I for that first picture.
 It was easier to choose other photos after that one special photo was in place.